dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 > [!NOTE]
 > While compliance policies are deployed to [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] groups, conditional access policies are targeted to Azure Active Directory security groups.

-For details about how to configure the compliance policy, see [create a compliance policy](create-a-device-compliance-policy-in-microsoft-intune.md).
+For details about how to configure the compliance policy, see [Create a compliance policy](create-a-device-compliance-policy-in-microsoft-intune.md).

 > [!IMPORTANT]
 > If you haven't deployed a compliance policy, the devices will be treated as compliant.